 Nebraska State Treasurer John Murante and First National Bank of Omaha today announced the start of the NEST 529 Back-to-School Photo Drawing.
 The second annual drawing is one of the many scholarships offered by NEST 529, which awarded $120,000 in scholarship account bonuses and contributions in 2018 alone.

-Beginning today, NEST 529 invites families to capture and submit back-to-school photos of children 8 years old or younger by September 30, 2018, the date the contest closes.
-Ten randomly selected winners will be awarded $2,000 each in the form of a NEST 529 contribution.
-Entries will be accepted by mail and online at NEST529.com/scholarships.
+To enter the Back-to-School Photo Drawing, families nationwide are invited to submit back-to-school photos of children 8 years old or younger now through September 30, 2019.
+At the close of the drawing, 10 randomly selected winners will each receive a $2,000 contribution to a NEST 529 College Savings Plan account.
+Entries will be accepted by mail and online at NEST529.com/backtoschool.

 About NEST 529

 NEST 529 is a tax-advantaged 529 college savings plan and provides four plans to help make saving for college simple and affordable: NEST Direct College Savings Plan, the NEST Advisor College Savings Plan, the Bloomwell 529 Education Savings Plan, and the State Farm 529 Savings Plan.
 The Nebraska State Treasurer serves as Program Trustee.
 Union Bank & Trust Company serves as Program Manager, and all investments are approved by the Nebraska Investment Council.
 Families nationwide are saving for college using Nebraska’s 529 College Savings Plans, which have more than 285,000 accounts, including over 94,000 in Nebraska.
 Visit NEST529.com and treasurer.nebraska.gov for more information.